4 min read

 - The rajagopuram or temple tower is nothing less than an architectural grandeur, located at 237 feet above the complex base, moving up in 11 ascending tiers.

-- It is said that the temple was built by the Gangas in 9th century A.D.
+- In 9th century A.D. , the Gangas built this temple.
 The Gangas was the ruling dynasty based at Talakkadu on the banks of the Kaveri River.

 - Sri Ranganathaswamy Temple has seen rampaging attacks from the Islamic armies and European conquerors and it had to be rebuilt in the 14th century.It has withstood a lot of natural disasters as well.